Paul Davis (basketball): European clubs

 On April 8, 2010, Davis signed with Xacobeo Blu:Sens, a Spanish ACB team.
 In September 2010 he signed with CB Cajasol Sevilla.

 After two seasons at Seville, in May 2012 he signed a two-year deal with the Russian club BC Khimki, to join them for the EuroLeague competition.
 In July 2014, he re-signed with Khimki for one more season.
 On July 11, 2015, he signed another one-year extension with the club.

 On June 27, 2016, Davis announced his retirement from professional basketball due to constant injuries.

+Personal life

+Controversies

+Davis was kicked out of a January 2026 Michigan State Spartans basketball game after "verbally abusing" a referee.
+Michigan State Coach Tom Izzo (who previously coached Davis) acknowledged the ejection at his after game press conference, stating "What he said, he should never say in the world.
+That ticked me off".

+Davis expressed regret for his comments the next day, sharing he had called the official to offer his apologies.